 Another study revealed 80% of transplant candidates polled admitted that they are intimidated by the thought of identifying potential donors, and another 60% claimed they were too embarrassed to bring up the subject.
-Clearly, existing education is not addressing this need.

 Finding potential donors through family or friends is hard enough.
-The smarter "ask" is a request to expand need awareness through word-of-mouth and social networking.9 To that end, patient engagement programs must include guidance on how to educate the general public on the opportunity and need to increase living kidney donation.8

-Improvements in patient education, including scripts and role-play examples to build confidence and strengthen interactions are also needed.^{4,9} Of equal importance, curriculums must encourage dialogues with family and friends, including how to script invitations to join campaign forces through social media.
+The smarter "ask" is a request to expand need awareness through word-of-mouth and social networking.
+To that end, patient engagement programs must include guidance on how to educate the general public on the opportunity and need to increase living kidney donation.
+8 and role-play examples to build confidence and strengthen interactions are also needed.^{4,9} Of equal importance, curriculums must encourage dialogues with family and friends, including how to script invitations to join campaign forces through social media.